The Showdown (band): Blood in the Gears, hiatus and reunion

 The Showdown's latest album is titled Blood in the Gears.
 On March 17, 2010, David posted on his Facebook page that The Showdown had finished recording Blood in the Gears and that they were hoping for a summer release.
 Blood in the Gears was released August 24, 2010.

 Teaming up with Timothy "Yogi" Watts of Demon Hunter, The Showdown began recording their next album, Blood in the Gears.
 Lyrically, the album is closest to Temptation Come My Way, as the majority of the songs return to issues of life such as consumption ("The Crooked Path") and honoring God ("Bring it Down").
 Musically, the band again changed its sound from that of its previous album.
 A heavy tone is kept for most of the album, led by the screamed vocals of David Bunton.
 However, the band takes a much more melodic approach on "Take Me Home" and "Diggin' My Own Grave", using a slow tempo and singing.

 Since early 2011 the band has been on an indefinite hiatus until 2017, when they started to post snippets from the studio on their Facebook page teasing recording of the new material.
+Since 2018 the band has sporadically made festival and one off appearances.
+In 2025 lead vocalist David Bunton joined death metal christian band Hope Deferred.